William McIlroy (department store): History

-William McIlroy was an Irish draper who came to England and in 1875 opened his first store on Regent Street, Swindon.
+William McIlroy was an Irish draper who moved to England, where he opened his first store on Regent Street, Swindon in 1875.
 The store was purpose built as a department store with a grand clock and plate glass frontage.

 The business grew, with William's brother-in-law James Wheeler and son Ewart joining the business, and 22 branches were opened up across England and Wales amongst them Bristol, East Grinstead, Kirkby in Ashfield, Minehead, Stroud, Portsmouth and most famously Oxford Road in Reading.
 The Oxford Road store was opened in 1903, and was known as the Crystal Palace of Reading because of its 2000 feet of plate glass windows, and employed over 1000 people.

 The McIlroy family had strong connections with Reading, with William McIlroy being the mayor as well as donating land to form McIlroy Park.

 During the First World War, McIlroys were given an order by the War Office for 45,000 beds.
 During the 1930s the grand ball room was added to the Swindon store, with the chandeliers and panelling coming from the cruise liner Mauretania.
 Stars who performed there included Diana Dors and The Beatles (1962).

 In the 1950s the business started to struggle and changed hands.
 Stores were closed, including the Reading store in 1955.